tikv/tikv/USAGE.md

     The binary of `tidb-server` will be installed in `${GOPATH}/src/github.com/pingcap/tidb/tidb-server`

-### Running single node
+### Running in standalone mode

-1. Start Etcd with default listening port 2379.
+1. Start etcd on the default listening port 2379.

     ```sh
     etcd
     ```

-2. Start PD with listening port 1234 and cluster ID 1.
+2. Start PD on listening port 1234 and cluster ID 1.

     ```sh
-    pd-server -addr 127.0.0.1:1234 --etcd 127.0.0.1:2379 --cluster-id 1 --root pd
+    pd-server -addr 127.0.0.1:1234 --etcd 127.0.0.1:2379 --cluster-id 1 --root /pd
     ```

     Cluster ID is used to distinguish different TiKV clusters.
-    The root `pd` is the root prefix path in etcd.
+    The root `/pd` is the root prefix path in etcd.

-3. Start TiKV with listening port 5551, the data is stored in local directory `data1` and cluster ID is 1.
+3. Start TiKV on listening port 5551, the data is stored in local directory `data1` and cluster ID is 1.

     ```sh
     tikv-server -S raftkv --addr 127.0.0.1:5551 --pd 127.0.0.1:1234 -s data1 --cluster-id 1
     ```

-4. Start TiDB with listening port 5001.
+4. Start TiDB on listening port 5001.

     ```sh
     tidb-server --store=tikv --path="127.0.0.1:2379/pd?cluster=1" -lease 1 -P 5001